 Subscription accounts are specialized in information and brand communication.
-They can publish once a day up to six articles at a time.
-Publications appear in users’ subscription folder with no notifications.
-This type of WeChat official account is most suited to content-based businesses such as news organizations, associations, and small companies wishing to advertise their brand in China.
-Although Subscription accounts can post more articles, the absence of notification makes them less noticeable.
-Subscription accounts are the only type of WeChat official account not requiring a Chinese or Overseas business license, which makes them the easiest to set up.
+They can publish once a day and up to eight articles at a time.
+Publications appear in users’ subscription folders with no notifications.
+This type of WeChat official account is most suited for content-based businesses such as news organizations, associations, and small companies wishing to advertise their brand in China.
+Although Subscription accounts can post more articles, the absence of notifications makes them less noticeable.
+Subscription accounts are the only type of WeChat official account that can be set up by individuals and are the easiest to create for companies.

 WeChat Service accounts offer a wide range of features including customer service, data collection, and CRMs.
 Once verified, Service accounts can set up a store through WeChat Pay, customer service and geo-localization.
-Service accounts can publish up to four times per month up to six articles at a time.
-Although that is far less publications than a Subscription account, users will be notified with a push notification in their chat list, which considerably increases publication visibility.
-Service accounts are more suited for bigger businesses that are using their official WeChat account as both a website and store front thanks to the integrated e-commerce and data collection features.
+Service accounts can publish up to four times per month and up to eight articles at a time.
+This is far fewer publications than allowed to a Subscription account.
+However, users will be notified with a push notification in their chat list, which considerably increases publication visibility.
+Service accounts are more suited for bigger businesses that are using their official WeChat accounts as both websites and stores thanks to the integrated e-commerce and data collection features.

 WeChat advertising: How to use WeChat’s features to advertise your brand

 Moments are an essential component of the social media function of WeChat.
-They work similarly to Facebook timeline posts, allowing users to post text-based content as well upload up to 9 images per post and share articles and videos.
+They work similarly to Facebook timeline posts, allowing users to post text-based content as well as upload up to 9 images per post and share articles and videos.
 The “Top stories” feature showcases a personalized selection of articles based on users’ preferences.
-Since 2015, WeChat offer to businesses to post “Moments Ads”, which appear at the fifth position in users’ Moments feed as a sponsored Moment.
-If the user clicks on that sponsored Moment, he will be redirected to the business’ landing page.
+Since 2015, WeChat offers businesses to post “Moments Ads”, which appear at the fifth position in users’ Moments feed as a sponsored Moment.
+If users click on that sponsored Moment, they will be redirected to the business’ landing page.
 Landing pages’ content varies greatly depending on the type of business but can include pictures, videos, multiple choice cards and adaptive content.

 Moments are also a key point in WeChat marketing for organic traffic.
 While companies cannot post directly on moments, it is one place where readers will share articles, links and images to their closed circle of contacts.

 WeChat Channels is a short video feature launched by WeChat in 2020 similar to China’s TikTok – Douyin.
-It features four feeds based respectively on user’s followed accounts, content loved by contacts, trending content and geo localized content based on user’s location.
-Official accounts have an unrestricted access to the Channel feature, making it a great advertising tool for creating engaging content.
+It features four feeds based respectively on user’s followed accounts, content loved by contacts, trending content and geo-localized content based on user’s location.
+Official accounts have unrestricted access to the Channels feature, making it a great advertising tool for creating engaging content.
 Just like WeChat Moments advertising, Channels content have a great engagement rate which makes it an ideal tool for viral marketing.

 Since March 2019, WeChat also allows official accounts to create live streaming channels.
-While it is still mostly associated to gaming in the West, live streaming in China has rapidly become a powerful marketing tool.
-There are two main type of live streaming marketing content on WeChat: regular content and event-based content.
+While it is still mostly associated with gaming in the West, live streaming in China has rapidly become a powerful marketing tool.
+There are two main types of live streaming marketing content on WeChat: regular content and event-based content.
 Regular content is streamed on a regular basis and is used to create user engagement.
-This kind of content features item demonstrations and try-ons, tutorials and interviews.
+This kind of content features item demonstrations and try-ons, tutorials, and interviews.
 It also can rely on the influencing powers of KOLs and brand ambassadors to generate more engagement around your brand and products.
 Event-based content is centered on specific marketing campaigns.
-This kind of campaign will focus more on sale and advertising, offering coupons and sneak peeks at new products.
+This kind of campaign focuses more on sales and advertising, offering coupons and sneak peeks at new products.

 WeChat Pay: The necessary payment method for Chinese businesses

 WeChat Pay is a secured mobile payment solution developed by WeChat.
 Alongside Alibaba’s Alipay, it is the most used payment solution in China.
-Much more than just an online payment method, WeChat pay is used everywhere in the daily life of Chinese consumers to the point where the vast majority of brick-and-mortar retailers are using it.
+Much more than just an online payment method, WeChat pay is used everywhere in the daily life of Chinese consumers to the point that most brick-and-mortar retailers are using it.
 In the span of just a few years, China went from a cash-based economy to a phone-based one, skipping the use of credit cards.
-For the sake of convenience, a lot of Chinese consumers will expect to be able to use WeChat Pay as a payment method, making this tool pretty much mandatory for doing E-commerce in China (credit card usage for online payment only representing 5% of sales in China).
-WeChat Pay also offers voucher features which can be used in a WeChat advertising campaign.
+For the sake of convenience, a lot of Chinese consumers expect to be able to use WeChat Pay as a payment method, making this tool pretty much mandatory for doing e-commerce in China (mobile payments represented more than 80% of daily consumption in 2021).
+WeChat Pay also offers discount vouchers and coupons which can be used in a WeChat advertising campaign.

 WeChat Index: A handy tool available to all

-WeChat Index is a basic tool that can monitor the popularity of designated keyword in WeChat similarly to Google Trends.
-It gives access to 90 days’ worth of data, allowing any WeChat user to measure a keyword popularity.
+WeChat Index is a basic tool that can monitor the popularity of designated keywords in WeChat similarly to Google Trends.
+It gives access to 90 days’ worth of data, allowing any WeChat user to measure a keyword’s popularity.
 To access the Index, simply search “微信指数” in the WeChat search bar and look up for the desired keyword.
-This basic WeChat Marketing tool can be used to measure brand popularity and the effectiveness of WeChat advertising campaigns.
+This basic marketing tool can be used to measure brand popularity and the effectiveness of WeChat advertising campaigns.
 It can also contribute to content production by highlighting current and past WeChat trends and benchmark competition’s popularity.
-Because WeChat Index capabilities are limited, brands wishing to go on an in-depth analysis of WeChat trends and brand activities will have to use a dedicated social media listening tool.
+Because the capabilities of WeChat Index are limited, brands wishing to go on an in-depth analysis of WeChat trends and brand activities will have to use a dedicated social media listening tool.

-Depending on their needs, brands can choose different SML tools to support their WeChat marketing
+Depending on their needs, brands can choose different SML tools to support their marketing strategy on Tencent subsidiary

 - The importance of WeChat marketing cannot be stressed enough for businesses in China.
 With its massive user base and high engagement rate, WeChat cannot be avoided for companies wishing to advertise in China.

-- Subscription official accounts are more suited for smaller or content-based businesses while Service accounts are made for companies wishing to use the full potential of what WeChat has to offer for marketing.
+- Subscription official accounts are more suited for smaller or content-based businesses while Service accounts are made for companies eager to use the full potential of what WeChat has to offer for marketing.

 - WeChat Moments advertisement is the most popular form of WeChat advertising.
 Unlike their Western equivalents, social media advertisements on WeChat have a high engagement rate.

 - Video and livestreaming marketing are booming in the heavily digitalized Chinese economy.
-Livestreaming in particular have soared over the last few years, opening new opportunities for WeChat advertising.
+Livestreaming in particular has grown over the last few years, opening new opportunities for WeChat advertising.